 - He chained naked women to chariots, like horses, and whipped them as they pulled him around.

-- He released snakes into the audience of the gladiator games, and gleefully watched panic and injury ensue.
+- He released poisonous snakes into the audience of the gladiator games and watched as crowds panicked and died from poisonous bites.

 - He tied dinner guests to a water wheel to watch them slowly drown.

 - He tossed gold and silver from the balcony of a tower and reveled in commoners fighting and dying over the money.

 - He let loose lions and leopards during a feast.

 - He filled positions in the government based on the sizes of the men's penises.